allamand/http-tests/Readme.md

 - So, when calling in the Next Step, `<STEP1_host>` it will be the value `www.google.fr`
 - So, when calling in the Next Step, `<STEP1_uri>` it will be the value `/`

+## Debuging

+You can enable the DEBUG logs of the scripts by adding the `DEBUG=1`  environment variable

 ## Alternatives